New Horizons Un-Limited Inc.

 Arizona

 Saguaro Foundation is a non-profit organization located in Yuma, Arizona that offers community living programs for individuals with disabilities and the elderly.
 They have 8 group homes at which residents participate in day programs aimed at developing a variety of everyday skills.
 They also offer short-term, emergency respite services, providing an opportunity to reside in a group home for a short time period.
 Additional services include in-home assistance and adult day care programs.
-For more information, call (520) 783-6069 or toll-free at (888) 675-7562.
+For more information, call (928) 783-6069.

 California

 Cornerstone House is a non-profit corporation providing long-term, 24-hour residential care for developmentally disabled young adults located in Carpinteria, California.
-While there is currently a waiting list for admittance, you may contact them for more information by calling (805) 969-1569 or e-mailing cornhse@aol.com.
+For more information, call (805) 684-5840.

 Connecticut

-Ability Beyond Disability, serving Fairfield and Litchfield counties in Connecticut, offers Group Home living to adults with disabilities in need of 24-hour support.
-For more information, call (888) 832-8247.
+Ability Beyond Disability, serving Fairfield and Litchfield counties in Connecticut, offers Supported Living Alternatives and Group Homes.
+Adults in the Supported Living program live in apartments, condominiums and houses and often share the rent with one or more roommates or housemates.
+They receive staff support only as needed, from minimal, weekly support to as much as 24 hours a day.
+Group Home living is available to adults with disabilities in need of 24-hour support.
+For more information, call (888) 832-8247 or e-mail info@abilitybeyond.org.

 Florida

-Angels Unaware, Inc. is a non-profit organization dedicated to providing residential care facilities for individuals with severe and profound developmental disabilities in Tampa, Florida.
-Seven group homes, located throughout Tampa, consist of six or fewer residents.
-Two of the seven homes serve residents who are both physically and developmentally disabled.
-At this time, they are maintaining an unnumbered waiting list that is reviewed in its entirety to determine the compatibility of each applicant to the current residents.
-For additional admissions information, visit their website or call (813) 961-1159.
+Angels Unaware, Inc. is a non-profit organization that provides residential care facilities for individuals with severe and profound developmental disabilities in Tampa, Florida.
+For information, visit their website or call (813) 961-1159.

 Illinois

-Trinity Services, Inc., a non-profit organization located in Joliet, Illinois, staffs 6 community homes for individuals with developmental disabilities.
-Independent living counselors encourage each resident to become as much a part of the community as possible.
-They also offer an Adult Learning Program, which provides an opportunity to learn by participating in a number of social and community-based activities.
-Another housing option can be found in the Trinity Living Centers, which offer residential programs including training in social, recreational, personal care and daily living skills.
+Trinity Services, Inc., a non-profit organization located in Joliet, Illinois, provides a Community Living Program, which offers community homes and apartments for 1 to 8 individuals who have developmental disabilities.
+These homes, or CILAs (Community-Integrated Living Arrangements), are located in residential neighborhoods throughout the Southwest Chicago suburbs.
+They also offer an Adult Learning Program that provides an opportunity to learn by participating in a number of social and community-based activities.
 For more information, visit their website or call (815) 485-6197.

 Indiana

 Pathfinder Services, Inc. is a non-profit organization offering Community Group Living services for adults with developmental disabilities in the Northern Indiana counties of Huntington, Wabash, Marshall and Starke.
-They offer 11 group homes that are classified as "intensive training," "developmental training," or "basic developmental."
-For more information, call (219) 356-0500 or (800) 833-1571.
+For more information, call (800) 833-1571.

 Kentucky